 Image credit: flickr

 Although both males and females can be affected by eating disorders, the number of women affected is a lot higher than the number of men.
 One of the most common eating disorders that’s found among both men and women is anorexia nervosa, wherein a person is observed with highly abnormal eating habits.
 Since this psychological problem is growing day by day, a wide range of eating disorder treatment centres are mushrooming across the world.
+Here are some crucial facts about eating disorders.

 1. Eating disorders pose threat to life.